Adam-Alive/name-the-flag-game/README.md

 ### Acknowledgements

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-A few examples have been provided below to give you some ideas.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN), for his invaluable advice, guidance and support throughout the development of this project.
-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.